 - Organizing, planning, and prioritizing

 - Starting tasks and staying focused on them to completion

 - Regulating emotions

 - Self-monitoring (keeping track of what you’re doing)

-Executive functioning skills usually develop quickly in early childhood and into the teen years.
-But they keep developing into the mid-20s.
+Executive function skills usually develop quickly in early childhood and into the teen years.
+But they keep developing into the mid 20s.
 When kids are younger, some may lag behind peers for a while.
 As they get older, though, they may have fewer challenges as teens and young adults.

 - Learn more about the different areas of executive function.

 - Explore a day in the life of a child who has trouble with these skills.

 - Find out what it means for kids to have self-control.